martinborgman/portingbox/README.md

 The only thing we can do is enter a few licenses manually so we can start TCP/IP and sftp the file to our box and execute it.
 The licenses you'll need to enter manually are called OPENVMS-ALPHA and UCX (the old name for the TCP/IP stack).
-Find these licenses in the hobbyist license file an execute the commands as shown in the file starting with `LICENSE RESISTER <name>`.
+Find these licenses in the hobbyist license file an execute the commands as shown in the file starting with:

+    LICENSE RESISTER <name>

-After entering both licenses, you can load the licenses with the `LICENSE LOAD` command.
+After entering both licenses, you can load the licenses with:

+    LICENSE LOAD

-At this point you can start TCP/IP with `@SYS$STARTUP:TCPIP$STARTUP.COM`.
+At this point you can start TCP/IP with:

+    @SYS$STARTUP:TCPIP$STARTUP.COM

 If all goes well should get an IP-address using DHCP and both NTP and SSH will be started.
 You should now be able to use sftp to transfer the Hobbyist license file over to your box.

 There is a bit of a second catch at this point because the license file you received is probably an MS-DOS text file and OpenVMS doesn't like MS-DOS text file very much.
 Now sftp should take care of these kind of problems, but unfortunately sftp isn't particularly smart in finding the correct conversion.
 On Windows it largely depends on the sftp client you're using.
 On Linux or a Mac, simply convert the license file to a unix text format using one of the many available methods.
-For those new to UNIX systems, you can use: `tr -d '\r' < input.file > output.file`
+For those new to UNIX systems, you can use:

+    tr -d '\r' < input.file > output.file

-Now you can sftp the Hobbyist license file over to your VMS box and execute it using: `@<filename>`
+Now you can sftp the Hobbyist license file over to your VMS box and execute it using:

+    @<filename>

 ## TCP/IP setup ##
 As you have seen in the previous item, TCP/IP comes preconfigured.
 * The interface is configured to use DHCP
 * The NTP services is enabled and started automatically.
 * The SSH server en client services are enabled and started automatically.

-You can enable or disable TCPIP services using `@SYS$MANAGER$TCPIP$SETUP`
+You can enable or disable TCPIP services using:

+    @SYS$MANAGER$TCPIP$SETUP

 Be aware that the DHCP address is actually provided by VirtualBox and that the VirtualBox vm is using bridged networking by default.